checkifcovid/api-app/README.md

 }
 ```

+---

-## Probability Endpoint (coming soon)
+### Probability Endpoint (coming soon)
-Get the probability of a COVID-19 positive based on parameters
+Get the probability of a COVID-19 positive given some parameters.

 **Request**